 Celebrate Dutch heritage and see 30,000 tulips at this family-friendly theme park!
 Kids will love the giant wooden shoe slide, petting farm, and amusement rides.

 Nelis’ Dutch Village is located at 12350 James Street (at the intersection of US-31 and James Street).
-Admission is $17 for ages 3 and up and free for children younger than 3.
+Admission is $18 for ages 3 and up and free for children younger than 3.
+Purchasing your tickets online can save you $2 off your admission.

 Veldheers Tulip Gardens and DeKlomp Wooden Shoe & Delft Factory

 This tulip farm plants six million tulips in addition to 850 other plants.
-As you meander through large flower fields, you’ll see tulips in a variety of colors, daffodils, hyacinths, and other beautiful flowers.
-Plus, you may also spy the bison herd grazing in a pasture nearby!
+As you meander through large flower fields, you’ll see tulips in various colors, daffodils, hyacinths, and other beautiful flowers.
+You may also spy the bison herd grazing in a pasture nearby!

-With a few small windmills (though none are authentically Dutch like De Zwaan at Windmill Island Gardens), you’ll find plenty of photo opportunities here.
+There are a few small windmills (though none are authentically Dutch like De Zwaan at Windmill Island Gardens), so there are plenty of photo opportunities here.

-While you are here, stop into DeKlomp Wooden Shoe Factory to see traditional Dutch wooden clogs and Delftware pottery.
+While here, stop into DeKlomp Wooden Shoe Factory to see traditional Dutch wooden clogs and Delftware pottery.

 Explore the map to pinpoint where to find tulips in Holland, Michigan:

-During the Tulip Time festival, there are several locations around Holland to view the colorful tulip beds.
-Windmill Island Gardens, which plants 100,000 tulip bulbs each year, is particularly picturesque because of its authentic Dutch windmill.
+During the Tulip Time festival, there are several locations around Holland where you can view the colorful tulip beds.
+Windmill Island Gardens, which plants 150,000 tulip bulbs yearly, is particularly picturesque because of its authentic Dutch windmill.

 Named De Zwaan, meaning “the swan,” this windmill was the last to leave the Netherlands and is the only working Dutch windmill in the United States.

 The five-story windmill has quite the tale.
-First erected in the 1700s, De Zwaan has been moved and reconstructed twice since then — once in the Netherlands and then in the 1960s to Holland, Michigan.
+First erected in the 1700s, De Zwaan has been moved and reconstructed twice since then — once in the Netherlands and then in the 1960s when it came to Holland, Michigan.

 Before coming to the United States, the mill served as a watchtower during World War II and, by some accounts, was heavily damaged in the crossfire.

-The Netherlands actually banned the international sale of their windmills following WWII — except for De Zwaan, of course.
-See what I mean by how unique it is to see a Dutch windmill without actually traveling to the Netherlands these days?
+The Netherlands banned the international sale of windmills following WWII—except for De Zwaan.
+See what I mean by how unique it is to see a Dutch windmill without traveling to the Netherlands?

-On the guided tour of De Zwaan, I learned that the miller, Alisa Crawford, is the only Dutch-certified miller in the Americas.
+On the guided tour of De Zwaan, I learned that Alisa Crawford is the only Dutch-certified miller in the Americas.
 She is a member of the professional grain millers guild of the Netherlands.
 My tour guide described the guild as an elite group of 45 millers — 44 Dutchmen and one American woman.

 After touring the windmill, seeing the large tulip beds was next on my agenda.
 The tulips were planted in rows of color — red, pink, yellow, white, and purple.
 It was a beautiful sight.

 When you look at my photos of the tulips, do you imagine I took a leisurely stroll through the garden, stopping to take perfectly unfiltered Instagram-worthy photos?
 It was NOT like that.
-Do not expect viewing the tulips during Tulip Time to be a serene activity.
+Do not expect viewing the tulips during Tulip Time to be serene.

 Note to selfie-takers and Instagram fanatics: You’ll still get beautiful tulip photos, but patience is probably key.
-Despite the crowds and unusually high heat and humidity for May in Michigan, my visit was totally worth any discomfort I was feeling.
 To beat the crowds, try to go early on a weekday or visit Holland within a couple days before or after the Tulip Time festival.

 Beyond the windmill and tulips, Windmill Island Gardens is adorable.
-There are picturesque gardens, a children’s playground, and a carousel, too.
+It features picturesque gardens, a children’s playground, and a carousel.

 At the gift shop, you can purchase your own set of wooden clogs, Delft pottery, or whole wheat flour stone ground at De Zwaan.
 I purchased a Delft ornament shaped like a clog to hang on my travel-ornament-adorned Christmas tree.
 What would you choose as your souvenir?